Search

 • Reasons for behaviour, struggles…

-Note: Adoption Support Fund has been used at least 80 times to fund FASD assessments.
+Note: Adoption and Special Guardian Support Fund has been used at least 80 times to fund FASD assessments.
 Please see this Freedom of Information request.
 According to the Government, “The Adoption Support Fund (ASF) provides families whose children have left care through adoption or special guardianship with access to funding for a specialist assessment and therapeutic support.
 An ASF specialist assessment may assess FASD as part of a wider assessment of a child’s needs.
 The ASF does not fund standalone FASD assessments.”
+This means that FASD needs to be considered as part of a wider multi-developmental assessment and therefore the evidence of prenatal alcohol exposure is key.

 What about trauma?